RMorrisby/software_dev_maxims/README.md

 Team health is a three-legged stool.
 The three legs are productivity, efficiency and morale.

-The project this the team; the team is the project.
+The project is the team; the team is the project.

 Everyone is responsible for the team's health.